jnyfah/jnyfah.github.io/_posts/buildsystems2.md

 ```
 running this same command with main.cpp will produce a large input because it contains iostream library

-2. Compiling: Here the input is the translation unit from the preprocessor, which parsed and scanned by the compiler.
-The compiler also optimized and performance typechecking, its output is an assembly code specific to your target architecture (x86, ARM etc)
+2. Compiling: Here the input is the translation unit from the pre-processor, which parsed and scanned by the compiler.
+The compiler also optimized and performance type checking, its output is an assembly code specific to your target architecture (x86, ARM etc)

 To see resulting assembly code, use the command bellow, it dumps the output in a `.s` file in same folder
 ```